 If you’re not one of those people who absolutely need to have the most recent version of Android on your phone, you are in luck.
 Most of what’s offered in the mobile space tends to be a generation behind Google’s annual software releases.

 Android’s UI has evened out and become more cohesive in recent years.
 At the same time, phone makers have figured out a way to be helpful without getting overly complicated.
 To that and, you can afford to be a step or two behind without feeling like you’re missing out.

 Yes, there are still many new tweaks and enhancements that come with each iteration of Android but it’s not as obvious to many users.
 If you don’t know the names of each build of Android, or know what version numbers they are, you probably don’t care about the little details.

-As we approach spring 2021 Android 11 is installed on nearly all new devices.
+As we approach summer 2021 Android 11 is installed on nearly all new devices with Android 12 due over the coming months.
 If you can get a phone with Android 10, you’re still doing well for yourself.
 Avoid anything older than Android 9 if you can.

 If you’re buying based on price, and want to keep things as cheap as possible, understand that you might not see another software release.
 It’s more or less “what you get today is what you’ll have tomorrow.”

 Think about what you do with your phone on a daily basis.
 Are there any limitations in what you can do or would like to do?
 How old is that phone?

 As much as we might think we need the latest and best hardware, the truth is most people rarely demand much from their devices.
 It’s the same reason your friend bought last year’s flagship when the new one went on sale this year.
 They’d rather save a few bucks and sleep easy knowing it’s still more than sufficient for their needs.

 One area where unlocked phones really shine is choice.
 There’s plenty to choose from at all price points, and you can often get away with something in the mid-range.